- Combined Sewer Systems

-Working with information provided by the U.S. Environmental Protection Agency, our staff has also published a Best Management Practices Manual for Automotive Related Industries.
+Working with information provided by the U.S. Environmental Protection Agency, City staff has also published a Best Management Practices Manual for Automotive Related Industries.
 Compliance with the manual is required of all such businesses that require a Special Use Permit (SUP) by placing appropriate conditions on their SUPs.

-Questions on Alexandria's stormwater quality program may be addressed to the City's Watershed Program Administrator, at 703-746-4065.
+Questions on Alexandria's stormwater quality program may be addressed to the City's Watershed Program Administrator, at 703-746-4014.

 * A term used to describe measures to prevent or remove pollution from stormwater runoff.
 Facilities to remove pollution from runoff, such as wet ponds, detention facilities, infiltration facilities, sand filters, and "bioretention facilities" are known as "structural BMPs."

 Your involvement is the key to a successful water quality management program.
-There are many ways citizens can get involved
+There are many ways citizens can get involved:

-Top 10 things you can do to protect local streams and rivers:
+Top things you can do to protect local streams and rivers: